carla-simulator/carla/Docs/how_to_make_a_new_map.md

 ## 3 Importing into Unreal

 This section is divided into two.
-The first part introduces how to import a map from RoadRunner and the second part how to import a map from other software that generates `.fbx` and `.xodr` files.
+The first part shows how to import a map from RoadRunner and the second part shows how to import a map from other software that generates `.fbx` and `.xodr` files.

 !!! important
-    OpenDRIVE file `.xodr` should have the same name as the binary file `.fbx` i.e. `mapname.fbx` `mapname.xodr`.
+    The `.xodr` OpenDRIVE file should have the same name as the binary file `.fbx` i.e. `mapname.fbx` `mapname.xodr`.

 We have also created a new way to import assets into Unreal,